 If you take any medication, it is wise to pack this in your carry-on bag.
 Be aware that some medication requires certain certificates.
 Ask at your pharmacy or your doctor.

-Summary of All Tips - Things to Mark off Your Checklist
+Summary - Things to Mark off Your Checklist

 - I have packed enough catheters